DevOps is not a free lunch: How DevOps can cost you more than you think

 Once again, the effort of adopting DevOps has a direct effect on budgets like human resources and training.
 Transforming people’s mindset and culture is the primary challenge.
 If a team resists change because of opaque information, inefficient handoffs, or uncontrolled perimeters, the organizational transformation is pretty much dead in the water.

 The Painkiller: leverage senior roles to accelerate transformation.
 By promoting internal champions, they can show and tell about their successful experiments.
 Building momentum is then just a matter of how many people you can involve in DevOps proof-of-concepts.

 So here we are, with hidden costs of DevOps in non-obvious steps.
 Next time you talk with a member of the IT department about going “full throttle on DevOps”, please remember these few words, as there are summed up below for your convenience:

 - Cross-functional teams should evaluate new tooling to avoid over-engineering.
 Shorter development cycles imply tradeoffs in quality, thus inflating the technical debt.

 - Automating delivery and deployment in the cloud requires precise measurement of billing impacts, ensuring additional costs are justified.
 Unused resources spawned on a “git push” basis can lead to self-inflicted “Denial of Wallet” attacks.

 Product Manager pitch

-Hiring and training people with the right mindset is a huge investment, to be spent upfront.
-Once the right culture is infused in daily practises, only then DevOps can start.
+- Hiring and training people with the right mindset is a huge investment, to be spent upfront.
+Once the right culture is infused in daily practices, only then DevOps can start.